KanielaP/X96-Solar-Start-Up/Solar/Custom Environment.rst

 Setup the Custom Environment
 ----------------------------

-The procedure of setting up the custom environment is adapted from the instructions 'here<https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/>'.
+The procedure of setting up the custom environment is adapted from the instructions `here <https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/>`_ .

 ~~~~~~~~~~~~~~~~~~
 Clone gym-examples
 ~~~~~~~~~~~~~~~~~~

-We will add our custom environments in 'gym-examples<https://github.com/Farama-Foundation/gym-examples>'.
+We will add our custom environments in `gym-examples <https://github.com/Farama-Foundation/gym-examples>`_ .
 Clone and download into Google Drive.

 The folder 'gym-examples' should be at the same level of 'rl-baselines3-zoo', not inside 'rl-baselines3-zoo'.
 In this way, we will make minimal modifications to 'rl-baselines3-zoo'.